jhrcook/statistical-rethinking/ch10_counting-and-classification.md

       - interpretation is less intuitive
   - this chapter covers the two most popular count distributions:
     1.  *binomial regression*: model a binary classification
-          - dead/alive, accept/reject 2 *poisson regression*: models
+          - dead/alive, accept/reject 2 *Poisson regression*: models
             outcome without a known maximum
-          - a binomial models with a very large maximum and samll probability per trial
+          - a binomial models with a very large maximum and small probability per trial
           - number of elephants in Kenya, number of people who apply to graduate school